Ascent of Pinchbeck Marsh on 2012-11-03

 |Ascent Type:||Successful Summit Attained|

 | Elevation:||7 m / 26 ft|

 Ascent Trip ReportGod made the world, but the Dutch made The Netherlands.
-They also made this part of Lincolnshire and among many possible high points this is thought to be the highest.
+They also made this part of Lincolnshire (the historic 'Parts of Holland') and among many possible high points this is thought to be the highest.
 An astonishing landscape of water, marsh, embankments and sky and the richest agricultural land in England.

 Questions/Comments/Corrections?
 See the Contact Page

 Copyright © 1987-2014 by Peakbagger.com.
 All Rights Reserved.